 Amy Chen is the child of immigrants from Taiwan

-Fellowship awarded to support work towards a JD/MBA at Stanford University
+Fellowship awarded to support work towards an MBA/JD in Business and Law at Stanford University

 Amy was born in Chicago, IL.
 Her parents, who are of Taiwanese origins, are both naturalized citizens and live in Round Rock, TX.

 Amy received a BA in chemistry from Harvard University, where she graduated magna cum laude and Phi Beta Kappa and delivered the Harvard Oration at her Class Day Commencement Exercises.

 At Harvard University, she was President of the Harvard Model Congress, the nation's largest government simulation program for high school students, and co-founded the Harvard Political Education Program for local at-risk youth.
 At Stanford she was the Managing Editor of the Stanford Law and Policy Review and the Project Manager of the Stanford Affordable Housing Team.